-On the following pages we set out the remuneration report for the year ended 31 March 2022.
-The members of the Remuneration Committee are shown in the Corporate Governance report on page 16.
+On the following pages we set out the remuneration report for the year ended 31 March 2023.
+The members of the Remuneration Committee are shown in the Corporate Governance report on page 22.

-This report has been prepared in accordance with the Companies Act 2006 and is split into two sections as follows;
+This report has been prepared in accordance with the Companies Act 2006 and is split into two sections as follows:

 - 1. The Directors' remuneration policy. - 2.
 The Annual report on remuneration.
-This will be subject to an advisory shareholder vote at this years' Annual General Meeting.
+This will be subject to an advisory shareholder vote at this year's Annual General Meeting.

 During the year the Committee carefully reviewed Directors' remuneration.
-Given the recent profitable growth of the business, and the continued positive trajectory under strong strategic and operational guidance, the Committee awarded salary increases to the Executive Directors during the year, Outside of the normal course of business, the Committee also awarded one-time discretionary payments to the Executive Directors to reward and strengthen their continued commitment.
+Given the continued positive trajectory under strong strategic and operational guidance, the Committee awarded salary increases to the Board that would be effective in the next financial year.